International Development of 5G

 - Release 15 covers predominantly eMBB.
 The standards for network were completed in June 2018.

 - Release 16 is a set of standards covering all the three key usage scenarios.
-The complete set of standards is expected to be completed in 2020.
+The complete set of standards was completed in July 2020.

 Equipment and Devices